w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 As previously mentioned, a phased delivery of the WCAG2ICT Working Group Note will likely be necessary to provide timely guidance for upcoming regulatory and standards updates.

-### Phase 1
+### Phase 1 (completed)

-Goals are to incorporate new WCAG 2.1 and 2.2 Level A and AA success criteria, and make other necessary updates to the other content in the WCAG2ICT document to align with WCAG 2.2.
-In addition, this phase will address known documented issues.
+Goals were to incorporate new WCAG 2.1 and 2.2 Level A and AA success criteria and making other necessary updates to the other content in the WCAG2ICT document to align with WCAG 2.2 have been completed.
+This phase also addressed known documented issues.

-Note: To include WCAG 2.2, the Recommendation version standard must be published with sufficient time to update the draft WCAG2ICT Note with finalized requirements verbiage.

-*   April - August 2022:
+*   Plan: April - August 2022, Actual: April - August 2022
     *   obtain approval from AG WG and launch the WCAG2ICT Task Force;
     *   recruit TF participants with necessary expertise.
-*   September 2022:
+*   Plan: September 2022, Actual: October 2022
-    *   develop a brief requirements document and obtain agreement from AG WG;
+    *   develop a brief requirements document (as inclurporated into the work statement) and obtain agreement from AG WG ;
-*   October 2022 - April 2023:
+*   Plan: October 2022 - April 2023, Actual: October 2022 - August 2023
     *   develop an initial draft with updates to the Working Group Note;
     *   develop initial discussion drafts of remaining sections of the Note;
     *   develop initial discussion drafts of Note sections;
-    *   start reporting to the AG WG (schedule and frequency TBD)
+    *   start reporting to the AG WG (schedule and frequency aligned to when groups of SCs are added)
-*   July - June 2023:
+*   Plan: July - June 2023, Actual: August 2023 - July 2024:
     *   incorporate first feedback from TF and AG WG into a (publicly visible) Editors’ Draft;
     *   publish Draft of the updated Working Group Note through the AG WG;
     *   start processing feedback on draft.
-*   July - October 2023:
+*   Plan: July - October 2023, Actual: July - October 2024
     *   process feedback on document, further develop and edit WG Note;
     *   publish updated formal draft, process comments.
-*   November 2023:
+*   Plan: November 2023, Actual: November 2024:
     *   Publish updated WCAG2ICT Note.

 ### Phase 2

-The next phase of updates would include any other in-scope work, including Level AAA, that was not addressed in Phase 1.
-Details of the Phase 2 timeline will be developed outside of this document when more is known about the scope of work left to do.
+The next phase of updates will include any other in-scope work, including:
+* addition of guidance for Level AAA success criteria
+  NOTE: Details of the Phase 2 timeline are found outside of this document.
+See the [schedule and milestones](https://github.com/w3c/wcag2ict/wiki/Schedule-and-milestones) page in the GitHub WCAG2ICT Wiki.
+* development of a WCAG2ICT Explainer.
+An initial outline is available in the Google doc [WCAG2ICT Explainer](https://docs.google.com/document/d/1hyei09Viby1bCoZnDLYwY9VWpzRvteK9pqt4v9sWCJE/edit?usp=sharing).

 ## Liaisons

-While there are no direct dependencies at the Task Force level (please see [deliverables section of the AG WG Charter](https://www.w3.org/2019/12/ag-charter#deliverables) for more information).
-The following proposed participating liaisons may change pending confirmation, and/or be expanded:
+While there are no direct dependencies at the Task Force level (please see [deliverables section of the AG WG Charter](https://www.w3.org/2019/12/ag-charter#deliverables) for more information), the following are participating liaisons, which may change and/or be expanded over time:

 *   Liaisons from worldwide accessibility consulting and advocacy groups
 *   Liaisons from worldwide standards organizations (ISO, ETSI, CEN and CENELEC, etc.)
 *   Liaisons from worldwide government and/or regulatory agencies considering referencing the updated WCAG2ICT (U.S. Access Board, EU, Canada, potentially others)

-The list of liaisons will be updated to show official organization representation of the participants in the task force, once known.
+The list of liaisons will be updated to show official organization representation of the participants in the task force, as found in the [WCAG2ICT participants](https://www.w3.org/groups/tf/wcag2ict/participants/) list.

 ## Communication